Cecelia Kang, Washington Post

 Computerworld - Dear Apple, Google, Microsoft, AT&T, Sprint, T-Mobile, Verizon, app makers, Congress and President Obama (or current resident):

+Enough!
+We, the smartphone-using people of the United States, are being taken advantage of, stolen from and blackmailed.
+It's got to stop.
 The smartphones we carry have four ways to know where we are: GPS, Wi-Fi proximity, cell-tower triangulation and user check-in via services like FourSquare.

 This "location data" -- information that the phone gathers about where the phone is at any given time -- has monetary value, as well as priceless social value.